makersacademy/CV/README.md

 </div>

-An energetic and values-driven full stack developer currently training with Makers, a Developer Bootcamp in London.
+An energetic and values-driven full stack developer recently graduated from Makers, a Developer Bootcamp in London.

 I am passionate about data and the ability to delve into databases to reveal stories about peoples lives.
 I want to build on my existing strengths and expertise as a technically astute analyst and plan to combine this with coding knowledge to enable me to design and create effective software solutions, ideally in a health or other socially responsible area.